Stofbrew/endoflife/index.md

   </ul>
 </nav>

-## The first few days
+## First steps
 <h2 class="au-inpage-nav-section au-display-sm">
   <a id="section1" class="au-inpage-nav-section-link" href="#">back to top</a>
 </h2>

-These are the things that need to happen straight away.
+Do this in the first few days
+It will take
+It will cost
+Do this because

 - let [authorities know](http://www.lawaccess.nsw.gov.au/Pages/representing/after_someone_dies/who_do_you_notify_after_someone_dies/who_do_you_notify_after_someone_dies.aspx)
 - talk to a [funeral director](https://www.fairtrading.nsw.gov.au/buying-products-and-services/buying-services/funerals/using-a-funeral-director)
 Help with organising the funeral service, getting the death certificate, etc.